joestubbs/coe379L-sp24/docs/unit02/model_quality.rst

 my email client has filtered an email that was not spam into the spam folder, or even worse, deleted the email right away.
 What if this was an important email?

-Along these lines, do you ever get messages from vendors, etc., along the lines of "Check your spam folder for my email"?
-This is a case of spam detection failing.
-The whole point of the spam folder that we *don't* have to look at it.
-If I am always checking up on the spam folder to make sure I didn't miss anything important, it pretty much defeats the whole purpose, doesn't it?

 **Example: Diabetes Detection**